-We operate through the following four reportable segments:
+We operate through the following reportable segments:

-U.S. Concrete Pumping: Our U.S. concrete pumping services segment represented 74% of our total revenue for the year ended October 31, 2022 and services from this segment are primarily provided under our Brundage-Bone and Capital Pumping brands, which as of October 31, 2022 operated a total fleet of approximately 1,090 equipment units from a diversified footprint of approximately 100 locations across 20 states.
+U.S. Concrete Pumping: Our U.S. concrete pumping services segment represented 72% of our total revenue for the year ended October 31, 2023, and services from this segment are primarily provided under our Brundage-Bone and Capital Pumping brands, which as of October 31, 2023 operated a total fleet of approximately 1,060 equipment units from a diversified footprint of approximately 100 locations across 21 states.
 We provide operated concrete pumping services, for which customers are billed on a negotiated time and volume basis based on the duration of the job and yards of concrete pumped.
 Additional charges (such as a fuel surcharge and travel costs) are frequently added based on specific project requirements.
 Typically, we send a single operator with each concrete pump.
 We do not take ownership of the concrete and thus have minimal inventory or product liability risk.
 We typically do not engage in fixed-bid work or have surety bonding requirements and operate a daily fee-based revenue model regardless of overall construction project completion.

-U.S. Concrete Waste Management Services: Our U.S. concrete waste management services segment represented 12% of our total revenue for the year ended October 31, 2022.
-Through our Eco-Pan business, we are a leading provider of concrete waste management services in the U.S. Eco-Pan provides a full-service, cost-effective, regulation-compliant solution to manage environmental issues caused by concrete washout.
-Eco-Pan is a route-based solution that operates approximately 100 trucks and over 8,000 custom metal pans or containers for construction sites from 18 locations in the U.S. as of October 31, 2022.
+U.S. Concrete Waste Management Services: Our U.S. concrete waste management services segment represented 14% of our total revenue for the year ended October 31, 2023.
+Operating under our Eco-Pan brand, with approximately 115 trucks and over 10,000 custom metal pans or containers for construction sites from 19 locations in the U.S. as of October 31, 2023, we are a leading provider of concrete waste management services in the U.S, providing a full-service, route-based, cost-effective, regulation-compliant solution to manage environmental issues caused by concrete washout.
 We charge a fixed fee that includes (1) the round-trip delivery and pickup of watertight pans / containers, (2) environmental disposal of concrete washout and (3) a specified number of days the pans / containers can be used for.
 This provides a turnkey solution to the customer compared to the alternatives of bagging the waste concrete, pouring it into an on-site lined pit, or disposing of it into trash dumpsters and arranging for a pick-up.
 To the extent that the pans or containers are held at the job site for an extended number of days or irregular waste is found in the pan, we charge incremental fees.
 Our trucks are designed to allow for the pick-up and re-delivery of multiple pans, leading to significant incremental efficiencies as route densities increase.

-U.K. Operations: Our U.K. operations segment represented 14% of our total revenue for the year ended October 31, 2022 and consisted of concrete pumping and concrete waste management services.
+U.K. Operations: Our U.K. operations segment represented 14% of our total revenue for the year ended October 31, 2023, and consisted of concrete pumping and concrete waste management services.
 Our concrete pumping services are primarily provided through either our Camfaud brand (operated pumping services) or our Premier Concrete Pumping brand (rental of pumping equipment without an operator).
 Mobile equipment is charged to customers under a minimum hire rate, which is typically five to eight hours.
-Our concrete pumping business in the U.K. is comprised of a fleet of approximately 440 equipment units that are serviced from 30 locations as of October 31, 2022.
-In addition, during the third quarter of fiscal 2019 we started concrete waste management operations under our Eco-Pan brand name in the U.K. and the results of these operations are included in this segment.
-Our Eco-Pan business in the U.K. is operated from a shared Camfaud location as of October 31, 2022.
+Our concrete pumping business in the U.K. is comprised of a fleet of approximately 400 equipment units that are serviced from approximately 30 locations as of October 31, 2023.
+In addition, the results of our concrete waste management operations under our Eco-Pan brand name in the U.K. is operated from a shared Camfaud location as of October 31, 2023.
 We bill our customers for our Eco-Pan services in the same manner as our U.S. Eco-Pan services.